mendersoftware/mender-docs/03.Devices/05.Raw-flash/docs.md

 This chapter introduces technical details of raw flash support in Mender.

-As noted in [partition layout](../partition-layout) chapter, Mender officially supports *block devices* and there is *experimental* support for raw flash and UBI volumes and file systems.

 ## Overview

 Support for raw flash memory under Linux is in general more complicated than